VMware Horizon 7 on VMware vSAN 6.2 All-Flash

 vSAN Storage Policy

 vSAN can set availability, capacity, and performance policies per virtual machine if the virtual machines are deployed on the vSAN datastore.
 Horizon creates the default storage policies automatically.
-We need to modify the storage policy to enable or disable certain vSAN features.
-Table 7 shows the storage policy setting of RAID 1 with software checksum disabled while Table 8 shows the storage policy setting of RAID 5.
+We need to modify the storage policy to enable or deactivate certain vSAN features.
+Table 7 shows the storage policy setting of RAID 1 with software checksum deactivated while Table 8 shows the storage policy setting of RAID 5.

 Table 7. vSAN Storage Settings with RAID 1 and Software Checksum Disabled

 |Object space reservation||0%|

 Table 8. vSAN Storage Settings with RAID 5

 |Number of disk stripes per object||1|

 |Flash read cache reservation||0%|